mountbatt/nova_bootstrap/README.md

 # nova_bootstrap
  This Nova Extension adds Bootstrap 5 auto-completion

+ You can find it for Nova here: https://extensions.panic.com/extensions/de.mountbatt/de.mountbatt.bootstrap/

 ### Just a note for future updates how to get the current classnames from Bootstrap CSS: